HEmile/neurosymbolic-diffusion/README.md

 ```

 ## Citation
-If you use this work, please cite
+If you use this work, please cite NeSy Diffusion Models as

 ```
 @inproceedings{
-anonymous2025neurosymbolic,
+krieken2025neurosymbolic,
 title={Neurosymbolic Diffusion Models},
-author={Anonymous},
-booktitle={The Thirty-ninth Annual Conference on Neural Information Processing Systems}, year={2025}, url={https://openreview.net/forum?id=HfdzglsZQH}
+author={Emile van Krieken and Pasquale Minervini and Edoardo Ponti and Antonio Vergari}, booktitle={The Thirty-ninth Annual Conference on Neural Information Processing Systems}, year={2025}, url={https://openreview.net/forum?id=HfdzglsZQH}